-- (iii) By the end of the third year of registration for a qualification of all threeyear undergraduate programmes, students are required to have passed 224 credits (equivalent to fourteen (14) 16-credit modules) of their qualification, to be allowed to start with the fourth year's study. - (iv) By the end of the fourth year of registration for a qualification of all threeyear undergraduate programmes, students are required to have passed 288 credits (equivalent to eighteen (18) 16-credit modules) of their qualification, to be allowed to start with the fifth year's study. - (v) By the end of the fifth year of registration for a qualification of all threeyear undergraduate programmes, students are required to complete their qualification. - (vi) Students who fall short of the required number of credits in their first year of registration and who, in terms of Rule A7, applied before the relevant due date as stipulated in Rule A7(b) for enrolment in another undergraduate programme or degree, will, upon admission to the other undergraduate programme or degree in their second year of registration.
+- (iii) By the end of the third year of registration for a qualification of all threeyear undergraduate programmes, students are required to have passed 224 credits (equivalent to fourteen (14) 16-credit modules) of their qualification, to be allowed to start with the fourth year's study. - (iv) By the end of the fourth year of registration for a qualification of all three-year undergraduate programmes, students are required to have passed 288 credits (equivalent to eighteen (18) 16-credit modules) of their qualification, to be allowed to start with the fifth year's study. - (v) By the end of the fifth year of registration for a qualification of all threeyear undergraduate programmes, students are required to complete their qualification. - (vi) Students who fall short of the required number of credits in their first year of registration and who, in terms of Rule A7, applied before the relevant due date as stipulated in Rule A7(b) for enrolment in another undergraduate programme or degree, will, upon admission to the other undergraduate programme or degree, be allowed to enrol in the other undergraduate programme or degree in their second year of registration.
 They will not be allowed to continue in the programme or degree in which they are registered in their first year.
-If they do not gain admission to the other uFS for a second year. - (vii) Students who fall short of the required number of credits in years of registration other than the first year of registration, will be excluded from registering at the UFS in subsequent years. - (viii) The FAAC can consider a deviation from (vii) and grant admission based on past academic performance in the NSC and previous post-NSC results. - (b) The progression requirements for four-year professional and four-year extended qualifications are as follows: - In the first year of registration for a qualification of all four-year undergraduate programmes, students are required to pass 48 credits (equivalent to three (3) 16-credit modules), to be allowed to start with the second year's study. - (ii) By the end of the second year of registration for a qualification of all four-year undergraduate programmes, students are required to have passed 112 credits (equivalent to seven (7) 16-credit modules) of their qualification, to be allowed to start with the third year's study. - (iii) By the end of the third year of registration for a qualification of all fouryear undergraduate programmes, students are required to have passed 192 credits (equivalent to twelve (12) 16-credit modules) of their qualification, to be allowed to start with the fourth year's study. - (iv) By the end of the fourth year of registration for a qualification of all fouryear undergraduate programmes, students are required to have passed 320 credits (equivalent to twenty (20) 16-credit modules) of their qualification, to be allowed to start with the fifth year's study. - (v) By the end of the fifth year of registration for a qualification of all fouryear undergraduate programmes, students are required to have passed 384 credits (equivalent to twenty-four (24) 16-credit modules) of their qualification, to be allowed to start with the sixth year's study.
+If they do not gain admission to the other programme or degree, they will be excluded from registering at the UFS for a second year. - (vii) Students who fall short of the required number of credits in years of registration other than the first year of registration, will be excluded from registering at the UFS in subsequent years. - (viii) The FAAC can consider a deviation from (vii) and grant admission based on past academic performance in the NSC and previous post-NSC results. - (b) The progression requirements for four-year professional and four-year extended qualifications are as follows: - (i) In the first year of registration for a qualification of all four-year undergraduate programmes, students are required to pass 48 credits (equivalent to three (3) 16-credit modules), to be allowed to start with the second year's study. - (ii) By the end of the second year of registration for a qualification of all four-year undergraduate programmes, students are required to have passed 112 credits (equivalent to seven (7) 16-credit modules) of their qualification, to be allowed to start with the third year's study. - (iii) By the end of the third year of registration for a qualification of all fouryear undergraduate programmes, students are required to have passed 192 credits (equivalent to twelve (12) 16-credit modules) of their qualification, to be allowed to start with the fourth year's study. - (iv) By the end of the fourth year of registration for a qualification of all fouryear undergraduate programmes, students are required to have passed 320 credits (equivalent to twenty (20) 16-credit modules) of their qualification, to be allowed to start with the fifth year's study. - (v) By the end of the fifth year of registration for a qualification of all four-year undergraduate programmes, students are required to have passed 384 credits (equivalent to twenty-four (24) 16-credit modules) of their qualification, to be allowed to start with the sixth year's study.